ab-inbev-ze-company/ze-code-challenges/data.md

 - Returning the most recent inventory position of quantity of products per category;

 - Returning the quantity of distinct products that have ever been stored in each state
-- Returning the last position of volume of products per month, and the average volume per product, per state and product of USA in 2017

 ## Exercise 7